Conference Tours

 Just outside Nairobi, Kapiti Research Station & Wildlife Conservancy invites you on a guided exploration of livestock science, sustainable ranching, and wildlife conservation.
 Nestled on 13,000 hectares of open savanna, this ILRI-managed site offers a dynamic mix of research, nature, and community innovation.
 Tour the expansive grounds, learn how scientists are shaping climate-smart agriculture, and spot wildlife in their natural habitat.

-After a scenic drive through Machakos County, we visit Kenya Agricultural & Livestock Research Organization (KALRO) Katumani, a pioneering dryland agriculture research center.
+Following a scenic drive through Machakos County, we visit Kenya Agricultural & Livestock Research Organization (KALRO) Katumani, a pioneering dryland agriculture research center.
 Since 1969, KALRO Katumani has been transforming arid farming through resilient crop varieties, livestock innovations, and rural empowerment.
-Meet the researchers, explore demo plots, and see agricultural innovation in action.
+Meet the researchers, walk through demonstration plots, and explore the poultry farm, where innovations in improved breeds and feeding systems are helping farmers boost productivity in challenging dryland conditions.
+Witness agricultural innovation in action, from crops to livestock.

 Walk Among the Wildlife